wellcomecollection/docs/rfcs/044-sierra-series/044b-sierra-series-updated/README.md

 I don't know what that means.
 This cannot be presented as any kind of list of links in a UI, because there is nothing to link to.

-However, this object is currently displayed with a Collection Hierarchy, with poor titling.
-Perhaps this is a job for match and merge?
+This example is a TEI manuscript, so the data for the API comes from there rather than Sierra.

 ```
 245 00 [Catalogues of Malayan plants, birds and snakes]